From Concept-Aligned Tokens to Vulnerable Features: Mechanistic Localization of Jailbreaks: Conclusion

 \section{Conclusion}

 In this research, we aim to identify subgroups of features that, when steered, transition a model towards unsafe behavior.
 Results show that finding such features is plausible given the three feature-grouping strategies we employed.
-We noticed that particularly mid-late layers of the target model are relatively more subject to steering and generating a response with a higher harmfulness score.
+Additionally, a single prompt-specific negative concept-aligned token is enough to manipulate the model towards harmfulness.
+We also noticed that not only the mid-late layers of the target model are more subject to steering but in few cases early layers might also be highly vulnerable.
+Features identified for original prompts do transfer to benign prompts but are limited and majorly prompt-specific.